acoomans/prvsn/README.md

 #### package

 Creates an executable package with the runbook and the roles.
+The default package name is `package.pyz`.

-    prvsn package -b path/to/runbook -r role1,role2 -o mypackage
+    prvsn package -b path/to/runbook -r role1,role2 -o mypackage.pyz

 The package can then be run individually: